Defense minister and two former governors vie for Indonesian presidency - ExBulletin

 Subianto maintains close ties with radical Islamists which he uses to weaken his opponents.

-He vowed to continue Widodo's work economic development plan, in what experts see as an attempt to capitalize on Widodos' popularity.
+He has pledged to continue Widodo's economic development plan, in what experts say is an attempt to capitalize on Widodo's popularity.
 It is strongly contested by human rights activists, who link it to torture and disappearances during the final years of the Suharto dictatorship.

 GANJAR PRANOWO